|

 it beforenormally he had a good nose for the value of a

-So perhaps he should just kidnap the woman.
-Especially as the
+So perhaps he should just kidnap her.

-elves were being extremely cautious today.
+Especially since the elves were being extremely cautious today.

-He had followed the elf-boy all over the castlefirst to
+He had followed elf-boy all over the castlefirst to the

-the King of Gondors apartment, then to Prince Imrahils
+King of Gondors apartment, then to Prince Imrahils

 study, then to the guardhouse, and finally back to his own apartmentand